Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 • How long do you plan to stay in your home?

-• What are your refinance goals — lower payment, shorter term, drop mortgage insurance?
+• What are your refinance goals — lower payment, shorter term, dropping mortgage insurance?

 Article Sources